Minsk Pride: Belarus Gay Pride 1999

-The first Belarusian Pride Festival “Belarus Gay Pride” was held in Minsk from 6 to 9 September 1999.
-“Belarus Gay Pride” 1999 was organized by the Belarusian League for Sexual Equality “Lambda” and the magazine for gays and lesbians “Forum Lambda”.
-The festival programme included a seminar for journalists on "Lesbians and gay men in the media", conference on the rights of gays and lesbians in Belarus and in the world, the exhibition of photographs and films taken homosexuals, competition “Mr. Gay Belarus” and competition “Transmission”.
-During one of parties in the club burst the raided by riot police and frisked the contestants “Transmission”.
-In the events of “Belarus Gay Pride” was attended by about 500 people.
+The first Belarusian Pride Festival, "Belarus Gay Pride," was held in Minsk from September 6 to 9, 1999.
+It was organized by the unregistered Belarusian League for Sexual Equality "Lambda" and the magazine for gays and lesbians Forum Lambda.
+The festival was supported by the United Nations Development Programme in Belarus and the IREX organization.

+The program included a journalists' seminar on LGBT representation in the media, a conference on the rights of gays and lesbians in Belarus and internationally, a photography and film exhibition, and a travesti competition called "Transmission"—the first such competition in Belarus.
+The jury included singer Ina Afanasyeva, human rights defender Lyubov Lunyova, journalist Irina Khalip, and actress Zoya Belakhvostik.
+During one of the festival parties at the Titanic club, riot police raided the venue and searched the participants.
+Approximately 500 people attended the events.